microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

     * Back on the Patients screen, click the little black **i** icon next to a patient record.
 You can check out the "Growth Chart" SMART ON FHIR Apps or explore the generated list of Encounters.

 * ### Use Postman to run queries
-    * Download [Postman](https://www.postman.com/downloads/) if you haven't already.
+    * Open Postman.
+(You should have installed it as part of Challenge 0, but you can get [Postman here](https://www.postman.com/downloads/) if you didn't already.)
-    * Open Postman and we'll first import a pre-defined set of API calls.
+    * We'll first import a pre-defined set of API calls.
 Go to the [Collection](../Postman/FHIR%20OpenHack.postman_collection.json) and click the **Raw** button.
 Copy all of this json to your clipboard.
 Click the **Import** button near the upper-left corner of the app.
 Click the **Raw Text** tab and paste the json content you copied here.
+Click the **Continue** button and then the **Import** button.
+You should see a **FHIR OpenHack** collection in the left-hand pane in Postman.
     * Import [Environment](../Postman/FHIR%20OpenHack.postman_environment.json).
 An environment is a set of variables pre-created that will be used in requests.
 Click on Manage Environments (a slider on the top right next to eye icon).
 Click on the environment **FHIR OpenHack** you imported.
 Enter these values for Initial and Current Value.
 You can also choose the **FHIR OpenHack** environment you imported in the drop-down and click eye icon and click Edit and enter these values for Initial and Current Value.
       * adtenantId: This is the **tenant Id of the Secondary (Data) AD** tenant
       * clientId: This is the **client Id** that is stored in **Secret** "{your resource prefix}-service-client-id" in "{your resource prefix}-ts" Key Vault.